cocos/cocos-docs/en/concepts/scene/light/sphere-light.md

-# Spherical Light
+# Spherical Lights

-Cocos Creator 3.0 uses Spherical Light instead of **Point Light**, because Point Light ignore volume, but all Physical Lights in the real world have the lights `size` property.
+Cocos Creator 3.0 uses Spherical Lights instead of the **Point Light**, because the point light ignore volume, but all Physical Lights in the real world have the lights `size` property.

 ![sphere light](sphere-light.jpg)